How to clean and sanitize the kennel with the arrival of the heat

 If your dog's house is old or made of materials that retain heat or humidity, consider replacing it with one that's more suitable for summer:

-• Choose breathable, washable fabrics , such as cotton or linen.
+• Do you prefer? breathable and washable fabrics, such as cotton or linen.

 • Avoid padding that is too thick as it tends to retain heat.

-• If possible, use two different kennels : one for the winter, a lighter, cooler one for the summer.
+• If possible, use two different kennels: one for winter, a lighter and fresher one for summer.

 Cleaning the dog bed area: beyond the fabric